 Compared to the rest of the country, citizens of Versailles spend much less time in their cars: on average, their commute to work is only 17.03 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The citizens of Versailles have a very low rate of college education: just 9.84% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Versailles has a very low overall level of education: only 9.84% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Versailles in 2022 was $23,682, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $94,728 for a family of four.
 However, Versailles contains both very wealthy and poor people as well.